erhathaway/router-primitives/README.md

  or

- 2. All of its parents are `scene` or `data` routers as long as the `data` has no scene routers in its neighborhod (its immeidate parent) or has the option `isPathRouter` set to `true` in the router declaration object.
+ 2. All of its parents are `scene` or `data` routers as long as the `data` has no scene routers in its neighborhood (its immediate parent) or has the option `isPathRouter` set to `true` in the router declaration object.

 ## Stack
 ```